cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

 </body>
 </html>

 In addition to the well defined metrics evaluted on the given testing set.
 We might also want to futher apply the language model to additional applications.
-For example
+For example,

 * As mentioned before, there is another NLP competition on Kaggle, which challenges contestants to analyze the tweet sentiment.
 Basically there are three types of sentiment, including *neural*, *negative* and *positive*.